 Pups are born and raised in our home where they are exposed to the daily sounds of a household, including the TV, dishwasher, vacuum cleaner, radio, etc. They have daily contact with members of our family, as well as friends, who enjoy visiting, holding and playing with them.
 Our goal is for the 8 1/2-week-old pups to have met as many people as possible before they leave.
-We firmly believe this type of environment helps the transition to their new homes.
+We firmly believe this type of environment is necessary in their early puppy development.
 Owners can follow our Facebook page for daily posts.

 - Golden Retrievers of Camelot House, LLC